8BitMixtape/8Bit-Mixtape-NEO/README.md

 ## Documentation and Instructions

-See more documentation of the developments on this repo's wiki: https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/wiki
+See more documentation this wiki: https://github.com/8BitMixtape/8Bit-Mixtape-NEO/wiki

 ## Web-Interface